-No impact to form or function of the Northern Ribbonsnake habitat, amphibian breeding habitat (wetland) or the amphibian movement corridor is anticipated as a result of operation activities.
+No impact to form or function of the amphibian movement corridor is anticipated as a result of operation activities.

 Disturbances present in the area will be similar to those that may occur during the construction phase as described in Section 4.3.1, and mitigation measures employed during construction will be used during decommissioning.